willy377/Prediction-and-Analysis-of-Dogecoin-Price-Movements-with-Gated-Recurrent-Unit-GRU/README.md

 ## Introduction

 <p align = "justify">
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In this project, I have built a simple analysis tool as well as a prediction model for the price of Dogecoin using Gated Recurrent Units (GRU).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; In this project, I have built a prediction model and simple analysis tool for dogecoin price movements using Gated Recurrent Units (GRU).
 GRU is a derivative of the Recurrent Neural Network (RNN) model which has undergone improvements, namely by having a simpler structure which only has an Update Gate and a Reset Gate.
 The following is an overview of the GRU architecture:
 </p>

 <p align="center">